Braz3n/JapaneseConjugationFlashCards/README.md

 ## To Do
 - Rename variables and function names for consistency.
 - Use a better storage method for storing verbs (XML or JSON?).
+- Filtering based on verb/adjective class.
+- Implement a way of stopping cards from showing up too frequently.